 - Flipping the Bird: Gives Carlin the finger at the beginning of the battle (though it's blurred out).

-- Man on Fire: He makes an Obligatory Joke about the time he immolated himself.
+- Man on Fire: He makes an Obligatory Joke about the time he immolated himself which he actually did in Real Life.
 Robin Williams does the same later.

 - Sad Clown: Jokes about his own childhood traumas and failed suicide attempt.
 Later, Joan Rivers reminds him about his repeated heart failures and his six failed marriages.

 - Self-Deprecation: Pryor naturally makes a joke about setting himself on fire.

 - Serial Spouse: Joan Rivers mentions his fifth and sixth wives.note